-Specialising in Bids and Proposals can offer long and successful career opportunities for the right person.
-The roles tend to pay well, the progression is excellent, and you get the opportunity to become a real thought partner and advisor to the business.
+Specialising in bids and proposals can offer an excellent long-term, progressive career for the right individual.
+These types of roles typically tend to offer a great salary and the opportunity to become a real thought partner and advisor to a firm.

-So why do companies still struggle to retain and attract talent for Bids and Proposals roles?
+So why do professional services firms still struggle to retain and attract talent for Bids and Proposals roles?

-Whatever the reasoning, there’s no denying that bids roles are becoming increasingly crucial within professional services, so it’s certainly a career worth considering.
+Whatever the reasoning, there’s no denying that bids roles are a crucial part of a professional services firm and are always in high demand, so it’s definitely a career worth considering.

 Let’s examine the 5 top reasons you should consider a career in bids.

-1. It’s arguably one of the most important roles in a marketing department
+1. It is one of the most important roles in a BD & Marketing department

 One highly successful bids professional working in a professional services firm confirmed that one of the most attractive things about working within bids is the fact that you are ‘at the very front line of generating new business and bringing money into the firm’.